maksimsarychau/mcp-zebrunner/TOOLS_CATALOG.md

 - "What are the most common bugs?"
 - "Get top bugs from last 30 days"

+### `get_bug_review`

+**Description:** Get comprehensive bug review with detailed failure information, defect tracking, and reproduction dates.
+Returns information about bugs affecting the project including project name, failure reason, defect links, failure counts, first seen date, and last reproduction date.

+**Key Features:**
+- Detailed bug review with failure analysis
+- Defect tracking with Jira/issue tracker links
+- Historical data (first seen and last reproduction dates)
+- Configurable time periods (Last 7/14/30/90 Days, Week, Month, Quarter)
+- Multiple output formats (detailed, summary, json)
+- Limit control (up to 500 bugs)

+**Example Prompts:**
+- "Show me detailed bug review for last 7 days"
+- "Get bug review for Android project from last 14 days"
+- "What bugs have been reported in the last month?"
+- "Give me a summary of top 50 bugs from last week"

+### `get_bug_failure_info`

+**Description:** Get comprehensive failure information for a specific bug/hashcode, including high-level failure summary and detailed list of affected test runs.
+This tool combines data from multiple SQL widgets to provide complete failure analysis.

+**Key Features:**
+- Combines failure info (templateId: 6) and failure details (templateId: 10)
+- Shows error/stability information
+- Lists all affected test runs with links
+- Includes defect associations for each failure
+- Multiple output formats (detailed, summary, json)
+- Requires dashboardId and hashcode from bug review

+**Example Prompts:**
+- "Get failure info for hashcode 1051677506 on dashboard 99"
+- "Show me detailed failures for this bug hashcode"
+- "Analyze failure information for hashcode X from last 14 days"
+- "Give me a summary of test runs affected by this failure"

+**Usage Note:** The dashboardId and hashcode can be obtained from the `get_bug_review` tool output.
+Each bug in the review includes these identifiers in the failure link.

 ### `get_project_milestones`

 **Description:** Get all milestones configured for a project.